-The following is a brief summary of the main benefits of the Health and Welfare Plan in effect at December 31, 2018.
+The following is a brief summary of the main benefits of the Health and Welfare Plan in effect at December 31, 2019.
 For more complete information, reference should be made to the Health and Welfare Trust Agreement, and the Health and Welfare Plan documents.

-- (a) health, dental, short-term disability and out-of-country benefits are funded solely by the assets of the Health and Welfare Fund: - (b) long-term disability, accidental death and dismemberment, and optional life insurance benefits are provided Great West Life under a contract of insurance which uses a pooled funding method;
+- (a) health, dental, short-term disability and out-of-country benefits are funded solely by the assets of the Health and Welfare Fund. (effective January 1, 2020 out-of-country benefits are insured); - (b) long-term disability, accidental death and dismemberment, and optional life insurance benefits are provided by Canada Life or Chubb Limited (effective July 1, 2019 for accidental death and dismemberment) under a contract of insurance which uses a pooled funding method;